Excavator As Crane Training Course

 - Identify and explain centres of gravity and calculate estimated weights of load.

 - Identify any overhead/proximity hazards

-- Be able to agree the signal codes/ hand signals, direction of movement, safe working and safe landing, placement zone with Slinger/Signaller
+- Be able to agree on the signal codes/ hand signals, the direction of movement, safe working and safe landing, placement zone with Slinger/Signaller

 - Ensure excavator is in a safe condition for attachments to be fitted

-- Checked load integrity and security by carrying out trial lift
+- Checked load integrity and security by carrying out the trial lift

 - Be able to lift and move a load to a designated position in a safe and controlled manner, ensuring minimum uncontrolled movement.

 - Environmental considerations

 - Carry out all out-of-service and securing procedures.